Keenesburg Municipal Court

-Please be aware that court is held at 140 S Main Street.
+Please be aware that the Municipal Court is located at 140 S Main Street.
 If you need to file paperwork or pay a fine that is not during court, please visit our Town Hall Administration Building at 91 West Broadway Avenue.

 Pay Your Court Fines

 Commencing with the May 28, 2020 court session, the Keenesburg Municipal Court will be implementing processes and procedures to comply with Weld County’s latest “Safer-at-Work” guidelines.
 The Keenesburg Municipal Court is strictly enforcing these procedures to preserve the health and safety of all persons.
 Your health and safety are important and the Court is taking these steps to return to regular court functions in a way that preserves your health and safety as well as your legal rights.

 If you have a fever, flu-like symptoms, have been tested as positive for Covid-19, have been exposed to the Covid-19 virus or have medical conditions that place you in a “High Risk” category relative to Covid-19, DO NOT COME TO COURT.
 Call the Court Clerk at 303-732-4281 to reschedule your court date, or to ask for assistance on procedures that will help you resolve your case without requiring you to appear in person if your case is eligible.